 The year program is a leadership development program: it deepens an already-present passion for Torah and mitzvot with fuller experiences and concrete skills that will help students create the empowered, lay-led, and dynamic communities they have come to expect.
 Over the course of eight months of the academic year, students write and deliver divrei Torah under the guidance of Hadar’s faculty; develop and teach classes to their peers—again in consultation with their teachers.
 Generally, this means that students studying at Hadar for the year have significant experience living an observant life, and expect to continue doing so.

 Yeshivat Hadar’s students span from those who have spent multiple years in post-college yeshivot and midrashot to people who can read the bulk of the siddur for comprehension.
-Over the past seven years we have learned that below this level of Hebrew proficiency, the weight of the language is simply too great to engage in all-day learning and tefillah.
-For Talmud classes, students are grouped by level; for afternoon classes materials are available in both Hebrew and English.
-These requirements describe our immersive programs that feature Talmud study as their central component.
-Our shorter term programs, like Winter Learning Seminar and Singing Communities Intensive, are designed to be accessible to students of every background.
+Below this level of Hebrew proficiency, the weight of the language is simply too great to engage in all-day learning and tefillah.
+For Talmud classes, students are grouped by level; for afternoon classes, materials are available in both Hebrew and English.
+These requirements describe our fellowship programs that feature Talmud study as their central component.
+Our shorter term programs, like Manger Winter Learning Seminar and Singing Communities Intensive, are designed to be accessible to students of every background.

 Full-time students, in recognition of their significant investment in building the Hadar community, attend Hadar tuition-free and are additionally provided breakfast and lunch during the summer program.